 The affidavit of support, upon execution, and issuance of an immigrant visa, or adjudication of an adjustment application, becomes a legally binding contract between the sponsor and the government.
 Indeed the sponsored immigrant may institute a civil action to compel enforcement of the sponsor's obligation.
 Also any government entity, or private body that provides any means tested public benefit to the sponsored immigrant has a right of action.

-Change of mind: if the sponsor changes his mind and wishes to withdraw, such withdrawal must generally be done before the immigrant visa is isued to the intending immigrant.
+If the sponsor changes his mind and wishes to withdraw, such withdrawal must generally be done before the immigrant visa is issued to the intending immigrant.

 Finally, it is worthy to note that where the sponsor is on active military duty, and the intending immigrant is such sponsor's spouse or child, the sponsor's household income only needs to meet 100% of the federal poverty guideline.